-Ted CoConis was awarded a scholarship to the Art Institute of Chicago during his grade school years, but instead of working toward academic success, he abandoned his formal education, added a few years to his age and trained as a pilot with the US Air Force near the end of World War II.
-Ted CoConis was honorably discharged a year later when they found out he was underage, so he joined the Merchant Marines and ended up in Russian-occupied Romania.
+His has been a long and storied career: As an honored and awarded illustrator, turned celebrated fine artist, Ted CoConis took a circuitous route to the world of art.
+He won a scholarship to the Art Institute of Chicago during his grade school years, but instead of working toward academic success, he abandoned his formal education, added a few years to his age and trained as a pilot with the US Air Force near the end of World War II.
+Ted CoConis was honorably discharged a year later when his young age was revealed.
+He tried applying himself to an academic life, enrolling in Chicago’s American Academy of Art, but the fit was no good - he joined the Merchant Marines instead ending up in Russian-occupied Romania.

-By the time he got back, Chicago seemed pretty tame, so Ted CoConis headed off to Las Vegas and then Los Angeles, finally ending up in San Francisco, where he landed his first freelance commission as an illustrator.
-It wasn't long before a major art studio in New York recognized his talent, so he heeded the call and quickly established himself as one of this country's preeminent illustrators of books, magazines and movie posters.
+An unexciting life has never been his forte and, as an artist, CoConis’s great gift would soon become the celebration of those characters who live by following their own unique path.
+Upon his return to the states, at the advanced age of 18, Ted CoConis went to work illustrating for the publicity department of the Fifth Army in Chicago.
+Restlessness set in again and CoConis headed to Las Vegas then Los Angeles and on to San Francisco, where he landed his first freelance commission as an illustrator.
+When a major art studio in New York recognized his talent, he followed the call and quickly established himself as one of this country's preeminent illustrators of books, magazines and film posters.

-See the video presentation about Ted CoConis created by the Society of Illustrators.
+See the video presentation about Ted CoConis created by the Society of Illustrators: Click Here